Become a Proofreader with No Experience (A 10-Step Guide)

 Knowing how to navigate style guides is an essential proofreading skill.

-You need to be familiar with at least one of the four major style guides (for US English):
+You need to be familiar with at least one of these four major style guides (for US English):

 1. The Chicago Manual of Style (CMOS)